Fourier analysis of many-body transition amplitudes and states: Counting statistics in many-body interference

 \subsection{Bosons, fermions, mixed symmetries and distinguishable particles}

-We start with an arbitrary initial state with input mode occupations specified by the mode list $\bm{i}$, which we again write as $\hat{c}(R)\ket{\bm{i}}$ for some function $c$ on $S_N$.
-After a non-interacting evolution, the probability $P_{\{n_m\}}$ is given by
+We start with an arbitrary (not necessarily normalized) initial state with input mode occupations specified by the mode list $\bm{i}$, which we again write as $\hat{c}(R)\ket{\bm{i}}$, for some function $c$ on $S_N$ [see Eq.~\eqref{symstates}].
+After a non-interacting evolution, the probability $\mathrm{prob}(n_0,\dots n_{M-1})$ is given by